emmanuel39hanks/profile-update/README.md

 $ npm install
 ```

-Create a `.env` file in the backend directories and add the following to it:
+Create a `.env` file in the backend directory and add the following environment variables with your credentials:

 ```
 DB_URL=linktoyourmongodbdatabase